RenatoGeh/BDD.jl/README.md

 You create BDDs from constants and variables by composing boolean functions with logical operations AND (∧), OR (∨), XOR (⊻) and negation (¬).

+See `test/runtests.jl` for a comprehensive collection of examples on each feature.

 ```julia
   import BDD: ⊤, ⊥, variable, ∧, ∨, ⊻, ¬, |